SSPJ/cloister/README.md

+# Note bene: Exercism recently changed the schema of their challenges - this code no longer works.

+I hope I will have time to fix it soon-ish. :(

 # Introduction

 Exercism.io is a website that teaches programming in over 50 languages through a series of challenges.
 The challenges are MIT licensed and available on GitHub.